Community Asset Register

 What types of people, equipment and skills can register?

 Volunteers include individuals, organised groups and business owners.
-Volunteers have a variety of experience, skills and qualifications gained through work or as a hobby.
+Volunteers have a variety of experience, skills and qualifications.
 We speak to volunteers to understand what equipment and skills they have, so we know what we can safely ask them to do.

 Assets can include: 4x4 vehicles, boats, search and rescue, first aid and rope skills.